-Wayne State med school faces accreditation probation
+Wayne State med school may face accreditation probation

 Detroit — The Wayne State University School of Medicine faces possible accreditation probation from the Liaison Committee for Medical Education, which cited diversity and 11 other areas that need to be improved.

 But President M. Roy Wilson said Thursday the university is already working to improve diversity in the medical school, which admitted just three minority students last year.
 WSU received recommendations last month from a task force on ways to boost minority enrollment.

 "We used to be a model for diversity in the medical school," Wilson said.
 "But now, we just haven't done a very good job in attracting minority candidates."